TBSSvis: Visual Analytics for Temporal Blind Source Separation: Temporal Blind Source Separation

-In this optimization problem, $b \in [0,1]$ is a tuning parameter distributing weight between the second and fourth moment information.
-SOBI ($b=1$) and vSOBI ($b=0$) are the extreme cases.
-The sets $\boldsymbol{k}_1$ and $\boldsymbol{k}_2$ are also tuning parameters and specify the lag sets for the SOBI and vSOBI parts.
-Common default values for gSOBI are $b=0.9$, $\boldsymbol{k}_1=\{1,\ldots,12\}$ and $\boldsymbol{k}_2=\{1,2,3\}$ but Miettinen et al. \cite{miettinen2020} also show that the selection has a huge impact on the performance.
-In general, lag sets should not be too small and not be too large, and the lags chosen so that the corresponding (cross-)moment matrices for the latent component have diagonal values far apart.
-The R implementation of gSOBI used in the following is available in the package tsBSS \cite{tsBSS}.
+Generally, time series might carry information both in the autocovariance and in the higher-order time dependence, thus a combination of SOBI and vSOBI might deliver the best results.
+Indeed, Miettinen et al. \cite{miettinen2020} suggested such a method, referred to as generalized SOBI (gSOBI).
+It diagonalizes several autocovariance matrices (SOBI part) and several matrices of lagged fourth moments (vSOBI part).
+This method has three rather involved tuning parameters.
+The first one $b \in [0,1]$ weighs SOBI versus vSOBI, where SOBI ($b=1$) and vSOBI ($b=0$) are the extreme cases.
+The second ($\boldsymbol{k}_1$) and third ($\boldsymbol{k}_2$) tuning parameters provide the sets of lags used for the SOBI and vSOBI part, respectively.
+A lag is a time interval given by a number of time steps, the size of which is determined by the resolution of the underlying time series.
+For instance, a lag of 6 in an hourly observed thermometer refers to an interval of 6 hours.
+Common default values for gSOBI are $b=0.9$, $\boldsymbol{k}_1=\{1,\ldots,12\}$ and $\boldsymbol{k}_2=\{1,2,3\}$, but Miettinen et al. \cite{miettinen2020} also show that the selection of lag sets and weight has a huge impact on the performance.
+Vague guidelines for these tuning parameters exist in the community, such as lag sets should not be too small and not be too large, and the lags should be chosen so that the corresponding (cross-)moment matrices for the latent components have diagonal values far apart.
+Thus, parameter selection in the context of SOBI is a highly complex problem with no practical solution yet \cite{TANG2005507,TASKINEN201621}.

+The R implementation of gSOBI used in the following is available in the package tsBSS \cite{nordhausen2021}.
+We call one execution of gSOBI a \textit{run}.
+As outlined before it yields a set of $p$ univariate time series, which we call \textit{components}.
+The outcomes of multiple runs with varying parameter settings form an ensemble, where each member corresponds to a single run.
+A member has the used parameters $\boldsymbol{k}_1$, $\boldsymbol{k}_2$ and $b$ associated, as well as the output of gSOBI.
+The latter is either the component set $\boldsymbol{c}_t$ and the estimated unmixing matrix $\hat{\boldsymbol{W}}$, or nothing, in case the (cross-)moment matrices could not be diagonalized in a predefined number of iterations.
+We call a run \emph{succeeding} or \emph{failing}, depending on the outcome.